denvrdata/denvrdemos/yara/README.md

 ### Docker

-Now that we have our NGC key and Denvr VM, we'll SSH it into our machine.
+Now that we have our NGC key and Denvr VM, we'll SSH into our machine.

 ```shell
 > ssh ubuntu@<public_ip>